Modeling General Asymptotic Calabi-Yau Periods: Models for one- and two-moduli periods

 Using these periods we calculate the K\"ahler potential \eqref{Kpot_Omega} for class $\text{II}_1$ boundaries to be

-where we used the coordinates $2 \pi t_i=2 \pi i (x_i + i y_i)= \log [z_i]$ for convenience.
+where we used the coordinates $2 \pi t_i=2 \pi i (x_i + i y_i)= \log [z_i]$ for convenience, and dropped subleading corrections in the exponential expansion.
 For $n_2=0$ the coordinate dependence on $y_2$ enters only through exponentially suppressed terms as one would expect from the presence of an $\text{I}_1$ boundary associated with this coordinate.
-A noteworthy feature is also that the K\"ahler metric derived from the above potential does not require the terms involving $b$ to be invertible.
-In contrast, if we were to set $a=0$ the metric would become singular.
+A noteworthy feature is also that the K\"ahler metric derived from the above potential does not require all instanton terms to become non-degenerate.
+The instanton term involving $a$ cures this degeneracy, while the one involving $b$ only does so for $n_2 \neq 0$.
+The instanton term involving $c$ does not suffice to fix the K\"ahler metric.
 This can be understood more precisely by looking at the derivatives $\partial_1 \Pi$ and $\partial_2 \Pi$ out of which the K\"ahler metric is constructed.
-For $a\neq 0$ and $b=0$ these derivatives span a two-dimensional space, while for $a=0$ and $b\neq 0$ they are linearly dependent.
-Finally, the signs of the first three leading terms in the K\"ahler potential are fixed by the polarization conditions \eqref{eq:pol}, similar to the examples we encountered previously.
-The remaining term breaks the continuous shift symmetry for the linear combination of axions $(2k_1-m_1)x_1+(2k_2-m_2)x_2$ at the level of the K\"ahler potential.
+For $a \neq 0$ or $b, n_2 \neq 0 $ these derivatives span a two-dimensional space, while if only $c \neq 0$ they are linearly dependent.
+Finally, the signs of the first four leading terms in the K\"ahler potential are fixed by the polarization conditions \eqref{eq:pol}, similar to the examples we encountered previously.
+The remaining term breaks the continuous shift symmetry for the linear combination of axions $x_1-x_2$ at the level of the K\"ahler potential.

 Next we consider the flux superpotential \eqref{eq:superpotential} and the corresponding scalar potential \eqref{eq:potential}.
-We find that the flux superpotential is simply given by
+We find that the flux superpotential is given by

-where we wrote out $G_3=(g_1 , \ldots, g_6)$.
+where we wrote out $G_3=(g_1 , \ldots, g_6)$ and expanded up to first order in the instanton expansion.
 In turn, we find as leading polynomial scalar potential